AksanDotDev/discord.py_workshop/part_3.md

         self.told = 0
 ```

-Then set up our function to increment it we can do this after our commands and it's a very simple
+Then set up our function to increment it we can do this after our commands and it's a very simple function.

 ```Python
     async def increment_told(self, ctx):